comicomi/git/README.md

   6. Application of the selected classifier to the given instance containing prediction relevant user data about the currently logged in user.

 Two Facebook applications were made during the realisation of this project:
-  * Facebook application for collecting the data needed for creation  of the training dataset (in the first phase)
+  * Facebook application for collecting the data needed to create of the training dataset (in the first phase)
   * Facebook application that provides currently logged in user to check weather his currently updated profile picture will be noticed by his friends (in the sixth phase)

+Two classifiers were considered during the realisation of the forth phase of the project:
+  * Naive Bayes classifier
+  * SVM classifier

 2. Dataset
 ==========